 Don’t forget: some people hate taking surveys.

-Along with the tips found in the Event Management Guide, events surveys are highly recommended.
+Events surveys are highly recommended.
 However, being asked a bunch of questions without being rewarded is very annoying to some people.
 After all, what’s in it for them?

 How to Properly Incentivize Event Survey Responses